Microsoft Teams

 Under Pricing, select "FO Free" plan

-For Microsoft App ID, select Type of App as "Multi Tenant"
+For Microsoft App ID, select Type of App as "Single Tenant"

 In Creation type, select "Use existing app registration"